profread/community/PRIVACY.md

 # Scrimba Privacy Policy

-This document describes how we handle personal data at Scrimba.com.
-It also contains contact information in case you want us to delete your data.
+This document describe how we handle personal data at [Scrimba.com](https://scrimba.com/).
+It also contain our contact information in case you want us to delete your data.
 It’s written with clarity in mind, so it should be easy to follow.

 At Scrimba.com we’re dedicated to keep your data safe, and we only collect information you explicitly share with us.